Visual builder

 Overview

 Projects are the top-level organizational unit in the Inkeep Agent Framework.
-Each project contains its own agents, graphs, tools, and resources.
+Each project contains its own agents, tools, and resources.
 This allows you to separate different applications or environments within a single tenant.

 Creating a Project